 Body measurements consist of height, weight, hand span (measured from tip of thumb to tip of pinky), arm length (measured from shoulder blade to tip of middle finger), and body portrait (players are photographed from the front wearing shorts only).

-Bench Press: An accurate measure of a football player’s strength?
-No. But it’s what they test so you better get it right.
-Maximizing one’s bench not only requires strength but flawless technique.
-At the signal from the tester, the athlete will bench press a certain weight (either 165, 185 or 225 depending on position and age) as many times as possible.
-The bar much touch the chest on each repetition, the buttock must remain in contact with the bench and no bouncing can occur.
+Bench Press: An accurate measure of a football player's strength?
+No. But it's what they test so you better get it right.
+Maximizing one's bench not only requires strength but flawless technique.
+At the signal from the tester, the athlete will bench press a certain weight (either 130 lb., 150 lb., 165 lb., 185 lb. or 225 lb. depending on position and age) as many times as possible.
+The bar much touch the chest on each repetition and no bouncing on the chest is allowed.
+The elbows must fully extend at the top of press on each repetition.
+The feet cannot move and the buttocks must remain in contact with the bench at all times.

-Pro Agility Test ( Also known as 5-10-5, Pro Shuttle, 20 yard Shuttle): This test demonstrates lateral movement critical to the game.
+Pro Agility Test (Also known as 5-10-5, Pro Shuttle, 20 yard Shuttle): This test demonstrates lateral movement critical to the game.
 Again practice, coupled with proper technique, makes perfect.
 At the signal from the tester the athlete moves laterally (to the right or left) and touches the designated line or cone 5 yards away.
 The athlete then moves in the opposite direction and touches the line or cone that is 10 yards away.
 After touching the line the athlete runs back through the start/finish line.
 The drill is done in both directions.
+A rolling start is not allowed.
+Two attempts, one to the right and one to the left are given.
+No rolling start is allowed.
+One hand must be on the start line and the body cannot cross the line before the start.

 Quarterback